Eurocopter EC225 Super Puma: Development

 In the aftermath of the 1973 oil crisis, oil and gas companies began exploration and extraction activities farther offshore, thus creating a long-term need for more capable rotary aircraft.
-The development of the EC225, an enlarged variant of the AS332 Super Puma, was announced by Eurocopter in June 1998.
-The principal differences of the EC225 from the preceding AS332 are the adoption of Spheriflex rotor technology and new Turbomeca Makila 2A turboshaft engines, along with a redesigned main gearbox to accommodate the rotor and engine changes, and the addition of an integrated flight display system; these changes resulted in higher speeds and passenger comfort, as well as greater flight safety and reduced operating costs.
+The development of the EC225, an updated version of the AS332 L2 Super Puma, was announced by Eurocopter in June 1998.
+The principal differences of the EC225 from the preceding AS332 L2 is the adoption of Spheriflex rotor technology, new Turbomeca Makila 2A turboshaft engines, along with a redesigned main gearbox to accommodate the rotor and engine changes.
+An integrated flight display system was added.
+Together these changes resulted in higher speeds and passenger comfort, as well as greater flight safety and reduced operating costs.

 On 27 November 2000, the first prototype performed its maiden flight.
 In July 2004, the type received its airworthiness certification from the European Aviation Safety Agency.
 In December 2015, the H225, a new designation used for the EC225, received certification from the Interstate Aviation Committee of the Commonwealth of Independent States; this made the H225 the first foreign heavy-lift helicopter to become certified in Russia.

 In February 2014, Airbus Helicopters announced at Heli-Expo 2014 the development of an improved variant, the EC225e.
 The EC225e features numerous changes including new avionics systems, such as the TCAS II collision avoidance system, an automatic identification system, and a specialized rig-approach system; it was also intended to feature an improved Turbomeca Makila 2B engine to increase the EC225e's maximum takeoff weight by 550 kg, and an additional fuel tank in the rear baggage compartment to extend its range to 300 nautical miles with up to ten passengers on board.
 Some, but not all, modifications can be retrofitted onto existing EC225s.
 In the same announcement, in February 2014, Lease Corporation International said that they had placed a $645 million order for 15 EC225e (along with 6 Airbus Helicopters EC175) helicopters as the launch customer.
 In February 2016, the Makila 2B engine was dropped from the EC225e as a cost reduction measure, development of the other structural and avionics aspects is proceeding.

 In 2015, Airbus Helicopters announced at the Paris Air Show that it had begun development of a clean-sheet successor to the EC225, initially designated Airbus Helicopters X6, but development was stopped in early 2018.
 The EC225's production line is projected to continue manufacturing activity until at least 2030.